Liberty County Courts – A Practical Guide to Court Records and Services

 Records that may be sealed or restricted:

-When a court seals records under Rule 76a, any party or intervenor may challenge the sealing by showing that the public interest in openness outweighs the specific privacy or safety concerns cited.
-Redaction is used to remove personal identifiers before records are made publicly available, particularly in electronic databases.
+When a court seals records under Rule 76a, any party or intervenor may challenge the sealing by demonstrating that the public interest in openness outweighs the specific privacy or safety concerns cited.
+Personal identifiers are redacted before records are made publicly available, particularly in electronic databases.

-For records held by law enforcement rather than the courts, the Texas Public Information Act (Government Code Chapter 552) governs access, with its own set of exceptions for ongoing investigations and law-enforcement techniques.
+For records held by law enforcement rather than the courts, the Texas Public Information Act (Government Code Chapter 552) governs access, with its own exceptions for ongoing investigations and law-enforcement techniques.

 Liberty County Criminal Court Records

-Criminal cases in Liberty County are heard in different courts depending on the severity of the offense.
+Criminal cases are heard in different courts depending on the severity of the offense.
 Felonies are prosecuted in the 75th District Court and the 253rd District Court.
 Class A and Class B misdemeanors are tried in the County Court at Law.
-Class C misdemeanors (including most traffic violations) are handled by the Justice of the Peace Courts and Municipal Courts.
+Class C misdemeanors — including most traffic violations — are handled by the Justice of the Peace Courts and Municipal Courts.

 Court locations for criminal matters: